Qsionc/smol_singleton/README.md

 This allows for creation of "Singletons" with classes that are not created with Singleton Pattern.

 The class still uses static private member, but all static members have default constructors marked `noexcept`, so it should be safe to use.<br>
-Class member template function `init(Args&& ... _args)` can throw in case there is any exception during initialisation of new singleton object.
+Class member template function `init(Args&& ... _args)` can throw in case there is any exception during initialisation of new smol object.
 Wrapper allows for copying and copy assignment using default constructors, but not moves.

-Tests of SingletonWrapper were performed using `googletest`, you can disable them by setting variable `UNIT_TEST` in CMakeLists.txt to `OFF`.
+Tests of singleton were performed using `googletest`, you can disable them by setting variable `UNIT_TEST` in CMakeLists.txt to `OFF`.

 ## Installation